Future Earth: History

 Future Earth was launched in June 2012, at the UN Conference on Sustainable Development (Rio+20).

 A globally distributed consortium was appointed as the Secretariat of Future Earth in July 2014, with offices in Montreal (Canada), Stockholm (Sweden), Colorado (USA), Tokyo (Japan) and Paris (France).

-Amy Luers is the Executive Director.
+There are now nine Global Secretariat Hubs.
+The additional offices are in Africa, China, South Asia and Taipei.
+A Global Coordination Hub announced in 2024 is hosted by the Julie Ann Wrigley Global Futures Laboratory® at Arizona State University.

 Projects

-Scientific research and synthesis in Future Earth is carried out by a number of international networks, known as ‘global research projects’, many of which were launched under the umbrella of the existing four global environmental change programmes, DIVERSITAS, the International Geosphere-Biosphere Programme (IGBP), the International Human Dimensions Programme (IHDP) and the World Climate Research Programme (WCRP).
+Scientific research and synthesis in Future Earth is carried out by a number of international networks, known as ‘global research networks’, many of which were launched under the umbrella of the existing four global environmental change programmes, DIVERSITAS, the International Geosphere-Biosphere Programme (IGBP), the International Human Dimensions Programme (IHDP) and the World Climate Research Programme (WCRP).
 Some further projects arose out of the Earth System Science Partnership (ESSP).
 A formal process for the affiliation of these projects into Future Earth began in 2014.
 The projects are: